 This category includes pad sites on highway frontages, single tenant retail buildings, small neighborhood shopping centers, larger centers with grocery store anchor tenants, “power centers” with large anchor stores such as Best Buy, PetSmart, OfficeMax, and so on even regional and outlet malls.

-Multifamily, Land, Business and Specialty are other commercial catagories but are unique in their management, marketing and investment strategies.
+Multifamily, Land, Business and Specialty are other commercial categories but are unique in their management, marketing and investment strategies.
 These investments are typically more dynamic and active from a management or investment perspective.

 - Initial Investment (down payment)

 - All Operating Expenses and Taxes